-- 8.236 The foundation of the SHV option is free home visits by our qualified staff to install water saving devices and provide personalised water saving advice to households.
+- 8.245 The foundation of the SHV option is free home visits by our qualified staff to install water saving devices and provide personalised water saving advice to households.
 It includes an app which our advisors use to produce a tailored water savings report for every customer.
 This report helps customers to quantify their potential water, energy, and monetary savings from changing their water use behaviour in the home.
-SHVs are the most intensive and face-to-face communication we have with our customers about water use. - 8.237 SHVs are offered to customers' who are smart metered through our PMP, PSUP or Optant programmes. - 8.238 In WRMP19, we also offered SHVs to unmeasured and basic metered properties.
-In WRMP24 the volume of unmeasured properties has drastically reduced as we approach the conclusion of our PMP and complete the majority of our PSUP installs in AMP8. - 8.239 Through AMP6 and AMP7, our approach has been to offer SHVs to newly smart metred households, irrespective of their average daily consumption level.
-Following the analysis of both household usage and demand reduction amounts from SHV activities, we have changed the delivery programme to focus on and prioritise high usage households. - 8.240 In AMP8 we will continue using smart meter data to target high users and continuous flow households for SHV and other household water efficiency activity.
-This will maximise the water savings and potential bill reductions for customers, with the objective to also reduce the PCC outcomes against demand reduction targets.
+SHVs are the most intensive and face-to-face communication we have with our customers about water use. - 8.246 SHVs are offered to customers' who are smart metered through our PMP, PSUP or Optant programmes. - 8.247 In WRMP19, we also offered SHVs to unmeasured and basic metered properties.
+In WRMP24 the volume of unmeasured properties has drastically reduced as we approach the conclusion of our PMP and complete the majority of our PSUP installs in AMP8. - 8.248 Through AMP6 and AMP7, our approach has been to offer SHVs to newly smart metred households, irrespective of their average daily consumption level.
+Following the analysis of both household usage and demand reduction amounts from SHV activities, we have changed the delivery programme to focus on and prioritise high usage households.